Joining graydaysandcoffee for iphriday

 The location is unchanged: it is at the top of a hill and at the end of a winding road, about three miles outside of the small town at the foot of the hill.
 Population – 400.

 The waist high, wooden gate, painted red on a whim, hooks arms with the white picket fence.
-It the only entrance to the yard and leads up a short, stone path bordered with brightly colored flowers, to the heavy, chocolate brown kitchen door, which sticks during heavy rains.
+It is the only entrance to the yard and leads up a short, stone path bordered with brightly colored flowers, to the heavy, chocolate brown kitchen door, which sticks during heavy rains.

 The door opens into a kitchen that is small and, although there is no wasted space, feels cosy rather than crowded.
 A worn wooden table reigns in the center with wooden shelves and a wide porcelain sink, paying homage on the sidelines.